SRI-CSL/imaude/README.md

 ```
   iop -i startup-assist.txt
 ```
-to get the vending machine window.
-(The IOP GUI will also be avaliable.)
+to get the vending machine window, a GUI application written in jlambda in the file [vend.lsp](VendingMachine/vend.lsp).
+The IOP GUI window will also be available, sometimes useful for debugging the system of actors.

 IOP will display the file input.txt in IOP GUI interaction window.